Work-Study applications for our comprehensive birth doula workshops are accepted yearly.

 • Submit to background screening

-• Attend the Introduction to Childbirth Education for Doulas course
+• Attend the combined Introduction to Childbirth Education and Birth Doula Workshop

 • Attend the Breastfeeding Class

 • Attend the Volunteer Orientation